Kimheat65/Flashcard-Tool-/README.md

 - Working with flask to create a website
 - Adding html and css for styling and interactiveness

 First, we begin with the minimum viable product.
 For the MVP, we begin to do a console-based question-and-answer practice tool.
 Once, we completed that, we decided to add the practice tool in flask because we wanted to make it more interactive to our user.
-The goal of the flask is that we want to create a website where people especially students go practice for their exams and quizzes.
+The goal of the flask is that we want to create a website public where people especially students go practice for their exams and quizzes.
 Having a website is also convienient for those who may not have python to work with.
-The initial website was very bland, we had no color and all the texts and images are on the top-right side.
+The initial website was very bland, we had no color and all the texts and images are on the top-left side.
 We ended by adding colors and images to make the website more appealing using html and css.

 ## Section 6: Attribution
+We would like to acknowledge that AI especially Copilot and chatGPT are an integral part of our learning process.
+We had so many errors and working with so many files, so Copilot helped us debug so many of our codes.
+HTML is something we touched upon in class, but Copilot really helped us structure our code with the styling and heading.
+Working with a lot of html helped us see how rendering works.
+Our website multiple times because we sometimes forgot to return an empty list, so Copilot suggested ways for us to fix our code.

 # OIM3640 Final Project-Q&A Practice Tool